cloudxabide/jetsons.lab/Foo/install_CentOS-9_Jetson_Nano-devkit.md

 This turned out to be a non-starter (for me).
 There are some nuanced things I am not (yet) familiar with.
 CentOS is going to be "on hold" for me.

 ## Goal/Purpose
-*hopefully* this doc will detail how to install CentOS 9 Stream on to an Nvidia Jetson Nano 2g.
+*hopefully* this doc will detail how to install CentOS 9 Stream on to an NVIDIA Jetson Nano 2g.

 -- Disclaimer:  I work at Red Hat.
 That said, I am *not* an engineer, or part of a business unit that does engineering/development - but..
 I *do* have access to those folks.
 My point?
 I probably will not figure this out on my own and I have some advantages while figuring this out that other folks may not have.
 Also - I think I will be writing some sort of doc to demystify some of the Nano nuances (what is an eMMC.. or SPI?)